Types of wood finishes - Roble.Store

 Wax

-Usually it is mainly carnauba.
+As a rule, it is mainly carnauba.
 However, today you can find wax finishes with almost any type of wax.
-The furniture wax finish is easy to apply and offers resistance to abrasion.
+Furniture wax finish is easy to apply and offers abrasion resistance.
 But it is not durable and requires frequent reapplication.

 Appearance: opaque.
 It is necessary to polish to give shine.